acambray/FCNN_Pose_Machines/README.md

 </p>

 Fully-Convolutional Neural Networks are trained to regress belief maps over the image area which indicate the probability of a specific joint to be in a specific pixel.
 Therefore, for example, for 12 joints, there are 12 heatmaps.
+Figure 5 below shows the data from a single training example.

 The ground trtuth data was procedurally generated using 3D modelling software MAYA.
 The parameters that vary are:
 * Quadruped Pose